 Recently, I found an album that did just that.
 Ballads by Paula Cole has taken my complete music world by storm and has caused me to explore a layer of my mind I didn’t know existed (Read my review on Ballads here).

 Many of us know Cole from her renowned album This Fire, which sparked the top ten hits “Where Have All The Cowboys Gone” and “I Don’t Want to Wait.”
 She went on to win the Grammy for Best New Artist in 1998 and This Fire was certified 2x platinum in the U.S.

-It is not often when you get to speak to the artist that touched your soul, but I had the opportunity to speak with Paula Cole about her new album, what she is doing now, and how to define Jazz.
+It is not often you get to speak to the artist that touched your soul, but I had the opportunity to speak with Paula Cole about her new album, what she is doing now, and how to define Jazz.

 Before our conversation got underway, I had to tell Ms. Cole exactly where I was coming from.
 I have literally been a fan of hers for almost two months now, but I could not be a bigger fan today.
 Her music is fresh in my mind.
 After I fell in love with Ballads, I quickly and consistently listened to Cole’s complete catalog of releases, beyond her two biggest hits, finding multiple gems in each album.

 That is my story in a nutshell.
 People think of me for those hits, then they move on.
 They don’t give it another thought and yet, I’m grateful for the hits, but there is so much more to what I am.
 I mean it was even ill fitting at the time when I was in the spotlight for one minute.
 It felt ill fitting and I needed to go away.
 I have always felt I was more of a catalog artist.
 That was odd, the whole hit thing anyway.